Code-Institute-Submissions/physics-code/README.md

 To fix this an add class to bring the icon to the header was used as well as a remove class if one had been added previously.
 5. The dilemma zone calculator works out a dilemma zone as a negative number.
 But the actual dilemma zone is a positive number as a "size".
 To remove the negative symbol, the Math.abs(total) syntax was tagged onto the function printing out the dilemma zone calculations.
+6. The reaction time game prototype showed that the counter was able to stop and work out the number of seconds the user took to press the "brakes" button.
+However, the brakes button remained active and was able to be pushed again.
+An initial attempt to remove the ID that allows the "click" event to be listened to failed to work.
+Finally, a jQuery button disabled function was able to complete the job.

 unsolved problems: